 Examples and ideas for cultivating a circle of support and maintaining social interaction during COVID-19:

-Stay in touch with family
+Connect with family

 These are an unprecedented time for everyone, it is important for children to keep in touch with family members that they may be used to seeing.
 For example, their grandparents, not only will this brighten the mood of your child but could also be a great mood booster for their grandparents.
 Whether it is organizing regular virtual conversations or organizing a drive by for everyone to get to see each other, this is a great way for everyone to keep in touch.